Pasta al forno (literally translated baked pasta or pasta bake) is one of the classic Sunday dish of my family.

 While Lasagna is made with thin sheets of pasta, Pasta al forno is made with short cut pasta: Penne, Rigatoni, Fusilli or even Farfalle..
 Whatever was available is the cupboard, basically.

 This is one of the classic example of "inventing a recipe" with whatever we have in the house which is typical of us Italians.
 You want to make Lasagne but you don't have Lasagna pasta on hand and you don't have time to make some.
 What to do?
 What if I try with a different cut of pasta?
 Ehh what the hell, let's do this! - And then it was history.

 Every family always have in home ragù sauce and béchamel sauce because they are the base for many italian recipes.
 Either homemade or store bought (hey, nobody's perfect).

-- When doing baked pasta or pasta casseroles, remember to boil the pasta 3-4 minutes less than usual as it will continue cooking in the casserole.
+- When doing a pasta bake or pasta casseroles, remember to boil the pasta 3-4 minutes less than usual.
+It will continue cooking in the casserole.

-- You can add extra ingredients like mushrooms, bell peppers or zucchini to the ragù sauce or make a vegetarial ragù from scratch.
+- You can add extra ingredients like mushrooms, bell peppers or zucchini to the ragù sauce.
+Or you can make a vegetarian ragù from scratch.

 - You can decide if you prefer to layer the ingredients like a Lasagna or to mix it all together (like I did in this recipe).
 I like both ways. 🙂